Skip to main content

 By 1943, the war was moving fast—new carriers, new airplane squadrons—and in November our air group, commanded by Lt.
 Comdr.
 Edward “Butch” O’Hare, was loaded aboard ship for the Pacific Theater.

-Historian S. L. A. Marshall Tells How He and “Papa” Hemingway Liberated Paris
+Historian S. L. A. Marshall tells how he and “Papa” Hemingway liberated Paris.

 Ernest Hemingway told a wonderful story about his liberation of Paris.
-He claimed he was one of the first to enter the city, taking over the bars at the Crillon and Ritz hotels.
+He claimed that he was one of the first to enter the city, taking over the bars at the Crillon and Ritz hotels.
 Famed World War II historian S.L.A.

-The author, who once served under General Patton and whose father, Dwight D. Eisenhower, was Patton's commanding officer, shares his memories of "Ol' Blood and Guts"
+The author, who once served under General Patton and whose father, Dwight D. Eisenhower, was Patton's commanding officer, shares his memories of "Ol' Blood and Guts."

-Debate over America's involvement in World War II came to a head in July 1941 as the Senate argued over a draft extension bill.
+Debate over America's involvement in World War II came to a head in July 1941 as the Senate argued over a draft-extension bill.
 The decision would have profound consequences for the nation.

-On July 19, 1941, when Gen. George Catlett Marshall, Army chief of staff, stepped before the Senate Committee on Military Affairs, his gray civilian suit could not disguise the proud bearing of a soldier and commander of men.
+On July 19, 1941, when General George Catlett Marshall, the Army chief of staff, stepped before the Senate Committee on Military Affairs, his gray civilian suit could not disguise the proud bearing of a soldier and commander of men.

 He was a lieutenant in the Army of the United States: he saw no reason to sit in the back of the bus